kgrid/specs/docs/activationSpec.md

 When loading KOs from a manifest, the activator MAY create a local copy of KOs (a cache) or MAY access, validate and use them from a remote resource.
 If KOs are compressed the activator MAY decompress them.

 The activator SHOULD keep track of the loading status and errors and report them as part of the activation status.
-If the activator fails to load some or all of the KOs, it still SHOULD report the status and error for all KOs listed in the manifest.
+If the activator fails to load some or all the KOs, it still SHOULD report the status and error for all KOs listed in the manifest.
 Activator implementations MAY choose to use a local manifest to store this information to be used in the next steps of the activation and in reporting.
 This local manifest MAY be created in the cache and MAY include the following information for each KO:

-> 1. KO metadata (at least the @id from input manifest, if KO could not be loaded)
+> 1. KO metadata (at least the @id from input manifest if KO could not be loaded)
 > 2. Activation status for each KO
 > 3. Loading error, if any, for each KO
 > 4. Original_url from the input manifest